Research on Executive Coaching

 Results issued in a press release dated May 16, 2002:

-- 85% of managers say the main value of coaching is in enhancing team morale
+85% of managers say the main value of coaching is in enhancing team moral

 Research on Executive Coaching by Institute and Campaign for Learning, supported by Lloyds TSB.